feltus/DPbyHand/README.md

 d.
 Record the final score of the optimal alignment.

 ###  Task C:
-In Canvas, turn in a PDF with Task A and TAsk B alignmets that include (A) the scoring matrix done by hand with scores and trace-back arrows clearly visible, and (A) the sequence alignment with alignment score.
+In Canvas, turn in a single PDF with Task A and TAsk B alignmens that include (A) the scoring matrix done by hand with scores and trace-back arrows clearly visible, and (B) the sequence alignment with alignment score.